Skip to main content

 googleAppClientId

-If your invitation flow includes the Google contact import, then you’ll need to pass in the Client ID for your Google app.
+If your web/desktop invitation flow includes the Google contact import, then you’ll need to pass in the Client ID for your Google app.
 See instructions for creating your app.

 onInvite

 When passing an onInvite function, you are able to capture the invitations created by your users.
 For example, if your service treats invitees as pending members for the purposes of email notifications and other functionality, you would want to know the email addresses and custom-field values for the invitees so that you could add them to your users table.
 If your service doesn’t care at all about invitees until they’ve accepted an invitation, then you don’t need to worry about this.
-This data format varies based on your widget configuration.
+This data format varies based on your invitation flow’s configuration.

 import type { OnInviteData } from '@teamvortexsoftware/vortex-react';